Bartlebys/Distribution/Distribution/Bundle-sources/Bartleby/ReadMe.md

 # Bartleby Version 1.0 #

-Bartleby is a robust framework for Natives Desktop & Mobile Apps to build Api & PHP document oriented Micro services using MongoDB as document store.
+Bartleby is a robust framework for Fault Tolerent Natives Distributed Desktop & Mobile Apps.
+It provides a integrated full stack  (clients and servers Api) Api are written in PHP and uses MongoDB as document store.

 It offers a unique distributed execution strategy and a solid permission and security model that enables to build complex collaborative tools efficiently.
 It has been developed to be used in and is fully integrated with a code generator called 'Flexions'.